 2. Submit your connection application

 To get your system connected to our network, you need to apply for a new connection contract with us.
 As technical information is required, it’s a good idea to have your system retailer apply for you.
-Otherwise you, or someone on your behalf, can apply via our Customer Portal.
+Otherwise you, or someone on your behalf, can apply via Customer Self Service.

 There is an option to fast-track (or expedite) your application in some cases – read more below in Step 3.

 If you have any questions, you can call us on 13 12 53 (Mon to Fri, 7am - 5:30pm).
-Otherwise, you can lodge an enquiry online via our Customer Portal.
+Otherwise, you can lodge an enquiry online via Customer Self Service.
 We'll respond within five business days.

 Please note: The person who applies is usually the person we contact during the connection process.